A unique, multi-platform experience that truly resonates with streetwear and lifestyle brand.

 to save users time and allow for easy purchase of products

-First, i jumped to a high-fidelity prototype after doing quick mock-ups.
+First, I jumped to a high-fidelity prototype after doing quick mock-ups.
 Images of the clothing may be important in helping users visualize the actual website.
 This version was tested among 2 users.

 Users are able to navigate easily between categories and find products.

-Users find the checkout process obvious enough and time satisfying
+Users find the checkout process obvious enough and time-satisfying.

 The filter options was redesigned to suits users accessibility and to narrow down the search options